Michael-Perdue/Michael-Perdue.github.io/_posts/2022-03-30-campus-crawl-game-and-engine.md

 ### Editor
 The engine’s editor is built upon a modified version of the open source DarkUI using WinForms and allows the user to build and create dynamic tiled maps, manage events and mark tiles for collision for these maps without the need for manual programming.

-example of making an event:
+Example of making an event:

 ![](https://michael-perdue.github.io/assets/editorevent.png)